Nammex Chaga are processed by hot water/alcohol extraction into a fine powder suitable for encapsulation or beverages.

 Not All Medicinal Mushrooms Products are Created Equal

-US lab-grown Chaga is not sclerotia but mycelium grown on grain.
-Analysis has shown that US Chaga mycelium on grain has low levels of beta-glucan and very high levels of starch.
-Nammex only uses 100% organic sclerotia which are rigorously tested and guaranteed for active compounds.
+US lab-grown Chaga is not real Chaga but Inonotus mycelium grown on grain.
+Analysis has shown that Inonotus mycelium on grain has low levels of beta-glucan, very high levels of starch and lacks secondary metabolites.
+Nammex only uses 100% organic chaga which are rigorously tested and guaranteed for active compounds.
 Learn more about the mycelia myth and the 10 Questions to Ask about Your Mushroom Supplement.

 Beta (1>3),(1>6)-glucans; triterpenoids